-Turning, for guidance, to the draft RTS adopted by the European Commission, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) "same asset class" and (d) "relevant risk factors".
+Turning, for guidance, to the draft RTS published by the EBA, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) same asset class and (d) relevant risk factors

-Until the RTS is finally approved and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
+Until the RTS is published and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
 It cannot mean "exactly the same underwriting criteria", since this would make it impossible for any securitisation ever to have a "homogenous" pool.

-In the Transaction, the mortgages were underwritten on a similar basis, they are being serviced by Nationwide on the same platform, they are a single asset class - residential mortgages - and, based on the EBA's suggested approach, the mortgages are all originated in the same jurisdiction.
+In the Transaction, the mortgage accounts were underwritten on a similar basis, they are being serviced by Bank of Scotland, they are a single asset class - mortgage loans / receivables to individuals - and, based on the EBA's suggested approach, the mortgage loans and receivables are all originated in the same jurisdiction.